Out of the Box – how to resolve simple litter box problems

 If you put your cat’s litter box in a place where it can eliminate privately but also let other cats know it’s been there, that will probably meet your cat’s needs.
 If you’ve adopted a kitten, the litter box will need to be very close to where it sleeps so it can find it.
 A house is a very big place to a tiny kitten!

-Many experts recommend one litter box per cat; some recommend one additional.
+Most experts recommend one litter box per cat; some recommend one additional.
 We’ve found that, as long as the boxes are in places that are easily visited, you may be able to get by with less.

 We also recommend open litter boxes for most cats, rather than covered ones.
 Covered ones may keep your nose from detecting odor longer, but they actually concentrate the odor for your cats, which may not be positive for them.